 Combines well with other disciplines and career interests

 Students who complete the major or minor in Spanish often link their coursework to a second major or minor in another discipline, including Business, Finance, International Relations, Pre-Med and the Sciences, Cinema Studies, Latin American Studies, Education, Music or Social Justice.
 Courses such as Spanish for International Affairs, Medical Spanish, Business Spanish, Translation Studies, Song and Society, Creative Writing and Film can help students to combine their academic interests and facilitate new career pathways.
 Each semester, our department organizes a Career Panel during which alumni share their post-graduate academic and work experiences; they note how studying Spanish at the College has helped them develop personally and professionally.
 Check the department’s website section on Careers and Success Stories for more information on combining Spanish with a variety of other interests.

 Studying Spanish is both useful and fun!

 The Cervantes Institute notes that over 572 million people speak Spanish worldwide, inluding 477 million native speakers; 52.6 million in the U.S. speak Spanish, second only to Mexico’s 121 million.
-Spanish is the official language of 21 countries ; learning Spanish and understanding the cultures that use it will both enhance your travel experiences and improve your employment potential.
+Spanish is the official language of 21 countries ; learning Spanish and understanding the cultures that use it will both enhance travel experiences and improve your employment potential.
 At Lake Forest College, we make learning Spanish fun, and connect to the College’s mission of preparing responsible global citizens, while also preparing students for global careers.
 You will be able to read the classic Don Quixote, think critically about current global issues in Spanish and sing along to “Despacito” with perfect pronunciation!